severell/severell/CONTRIBUTING.md

 ```

 #### Windows
-I do not have a windows machine.
+I do not have a windows machine however it should be very similar to the MacOS version.
 If someone if able to write this part for me that would be an AMAZING contribution.